-The initial review of the Council's governance framework was carried out by the Corporate Governance Working Group.
-This group prepared assessment questionnaires for each corporate Chief Officer and also for some specific governance functions such as finance, human resources and legal.
-The questionnaires were based on the seven principles that follow in the main part of this document and were assessed to identify any areas for improvement.
+The initial review of our governance framework was carried out by the Corporate Governance Working Group.
+This group worked with each corporate Chief Officer and also for some specific governance functions such as finance, human resources and legal.
+Our approach was based on the seven principles that follow in the main part of this document and were assessed to identify any areas for improvement.
 Questionnaires were also completed by the Chairs of Overview and Scrutiny committees.
 In addition the Audit Committee undertakes a self-assessment of its own effectiveness which has also informed this work.

-The preparation and content of this year's governance framework has been considered by the Chief Officer Team, with assurance support from Internal Audit, Audit Committee and External Audit (Wales Audit Office).
-The governance framework cannot eliminate all risk of failure to meet the targets in our policies, aims and objectives and can therefore only provide reasonable and not absolute assurance of effectiveness.
+The preparation and content of this year's governance framework has been considered by the Chief Officer Team, with assurance support from Internal Audit, Audit Committee and External Audit (Audit Wales).
+We recognise that our governance framework cannot eliminate all risk of failure to meet the targets in our policies, aims and objectives and can therefore only provide reasonable and not absolute assurance of effectiveness.

-In preparing the Annual Governance Statement the Council has:
+In preparing the Annual Governance Statement, we have: